 In-Person Appointments and Procedures

-As the state has eased restrictions, UMMS has put in place enhanced safety measures.
+To keep our patients and communities safe, UMMS has put in place enhanced safety measures.
 This means we can now offer in-person medical care in our hospitals and at our provider practices.

 - Many postponed visits are still being rescheduled as telemedicine appointments.